ed-00/TS-DIA/Problem_to_solve.md

 1. The ego-centric lables are are computed in the ´Dataset´ class and should be precomputed. and stored as a seprate supervision set
     requirements:
     [ ] librosa, melFbanks for consistance with other libraries (https://lhotse.readthedocs.io/en/latest/_modules/lhotse/features/librosa_fbank.html)
-    [ ] The dataset should be cut into the proper size. and a corresponding supervision set created.
+    [x] The dataset should be cut into the proper size. and a corresponding supervision set created.
-    [ ] Base on the supervison cutset, each cut should be repeated for n + 1 number of speakers [ ] The repition should have a new ´id´ for the segment based on who is the target speaker
+    [x] Base on the supervison cutset, each cut should be repeated for n + 1 number of speakers [x] The repition should have a new ´id´ for the segment based on who is the target speaker
-        [ ] The speaker identification should reflect both the speaker and the lableling scheme, to map from class to token [ ] The zero vector enrollement embedding should produce on (other_sgl, non_speech) [ ] The enrollment should be equal between diffrent segment_len [ ] The enrollment must have qual amounts of start, ends, (center with buffer) [ ] the subsampling should be included in the segments (majority vote who gets the class) [ ] the dataloader must have batch size, thus the dataset must have len [ ] eager, and precomputed features are the solution maybe?
+        [x] The speaker identification should reflect both the speaker and the lableling scheme, to map from class to token [x] The zero vector enrollement embedding should produce on (other_sgl, non_speech) [x] The enrollment should be equal between diffrent segment_len [ ] The enrollment must have qual amounts of start, ends, (center with buffer) [x] the subsampling should be included in the segments [x] the dataloader must have batch size, thus the dataset must have len [x] eager, and precomputed features are the solution maybe?

 # Knowladge gaps
 this is a list of possible knowladge gaps that must be coverd:
-[ ] subsamplings, effect, and process, influance by the random seed:
+[x] subsamplings, effect, and process, influance by the random seed:

 "hitachi-speech/EEND/"
 ```python